kean/articles/2017-07-10-api-client-in-swift.markdown

 uuid: 543b6221-e3ec-4636-be57-6e6eb501e1f6
 ---

+> This post is **archived**.
+For a modern version that uses Async/Await and Actors, see the new article [Web API Client in Swift](/post/new-api-client) (Nov 2021).
+{:.warning}

 Consuming a web service API was a major part of almost all the projects that I worked on.
 Each one of them had a different approach to networking.

 - My very first iOS project was built using [ASIHTTPRequest](https://github.com/pokeb/asi-http-request). `AFNetworking` was yet to be released.
 The XML responses were parsed using [TouchXML](https://github.com/TouchCode/TouchXML).
-- The next major project that I've worked on used [AFNetworking](https://github.com/AFNetworking/AFNetworking) which was just recently introduced.
-We've later wrapped the API calls in our in-house [Promises/A+](https://promisesaplus.com) to make things like chaining requests easier.
+- The next major project I've worked on used [AFNetworking](https://github.com/AFNetworking/AFNetworking) – a new modern framework at the time.
+Later, we wrapped the API calls using our in-house [Promises/A+](https://promisesaplus.com) to make things like chaining requests easier.
 This was well before [PromiseKit](https://github.com/mxcl/PromiseKit) first appeared on GitHub.
 The JSON responses were parsed manually with a help of a simple [safe_cast](https://gist.github.com/kean/3600ad35c818a6b28caa3e0fa026d478) macro.
-- The latest project that I've worked on had a custom API layer written on top of `NSURLSession`.
-It supported things like [batch HTTP requests](https://tools.ietf.org/id/draft-snell-http-batch-00.html#http-batch).
-The JSON responses were parsed using our in-house Objective-C JSON wrapper which was similar in terms of features to one of the first Swift JSON wrappers [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).
+- At my previous project, we had a custom API layer written on top of `NSURLSession` (no `AFNetworking`).
+It had some advanced stuff in it such as [batch HTTP requests](https://tools.ietf.org/id/draft-snell-http-batch-00.html#http-batch).
+We used a simple in-house JSON framework similar in terms of features to one of the first Swift JSON wrappers [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).

 {% include ad-hor.html %}

-Each of those had its own good and bad parts.
-I'm not going to do a full retrospect, but I'd like to stress out that the majority of the problems in those different implementations *were not caused but some intrinsic flaws* of the technologies being used.
-It's always about how we were using those tools.

-In this article, I'd like to share my latest networking stack.
-It has a minimalistic yet powerful API, type-safe authorization scopes, endpoints are modeled in a type-safe, declarative and concise way, support for OAuth 2 "refresh access token" dance.
-And it takes full advantage of the open source frameworks to achieve all of those powerful features
+Each of these approaches had its strengths and weaknesses.
+And in this article, I'd like to share my latest networking stack.
+It has a small yet powerful API, type-safe authorization scopes, endpoints modeled in a declarative and concise way, and support for OAuth 2 "refresh access token" flow.
+It takes full advantage of the open-source frameworks to achieve all of these powerful features.

-> All of the code from the post is [available here](https://gist.github.com/kean/64b9fc0963fd430594fdb3eb848bccf3) (requires Swift 4).
+> The code from the post is [available here](https://gist.github.com/kean/64b9fc0963fd430594fdb3eb848bccf3) (requires Swift 4).

-* TOC
-{:toc}
+{:.info}

 ## Dependencies

 Let's start with dependencies.
-As Swift ecosystem grows it becomes increasingly more complicated to select the right tools for the job, just because of the sheer number of options.
+As the Swift ecosystem grows, it becomes increasingly more complicated to select the right tools for the job.
 Especially for someone who likes to go through an entire library code base before making a final choice.

 ### 1. Alamofire

 [Alamofire](https://github.com/Alamofire/Alamofire) is a workhorse of many iOS projects.
 It has a lot of convenient features:

 - Dispatches from `Foundation.URLSession(Task/DataTask)Delegate` methods to individual requests
-- Parameter encoding including URL encoding and JSON encoding
+- Parameter encoding, including URL encoding and JSON encoding
 - Response validation
 - Default `Accept-Encoding`, `Accept-Language`, and `User-Agent` HTTP headers
 - Tools for implementing automatic OAuth 2 "refresh access token" dance
 - Generate cURL command output
 - Automatically show and hide network activity indicator

 `Alamofire` is a great framework with a solid code base and comprehensive documentation.
-The only real alternative to `Alamofire` is writing your own abstraction on top of `Foundation.URLSession`.
-It's absolutely possible and relatively simple, but it requires a lot of boilerplate code.
+The only real alternative to `Alamofire` is writing an abstraction on top of `Foundation.URLSession`.
+It's possible and is even relatively simple, but it requires a lot of boilerplate code.

 ### 2. RxSwift

 [RxSwift](https://github.com/ReactiveX/RxSwift) has become a must-have tool for me.
-It gives you all of the advantages of promises and [much more](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Why.md).
-One of its underrated features which happen to be one of me my favorite is its built-in [testing support](https://kean.github.io/post/rxswift-testing).
-Why does it make sense to wrap your API calls into `Observables`?
-I'm going to provide a couple of examples later in a "Usage" section to show exactly that.
+It gives you all of the advantages of promises and [more](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Why.md).
+One of its underrated features, which happens to be one of me my favorite, is its built-in [testing support](https://kean.github.io/post/rxswift-testing).
+I will provide a couple of examples later in the "Usage" section demonstrating why you want your network calls to be observables.

-> There is a number of reasons why I prefer RxSwift over ReactiveCocoa, but I'd like not to dive into this discussion as part of this article.
+> Another popular reactive programming framework is [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift).
+It's also a solid choice, and many people prefer it over RxSwift.
+{:.info}

 ### 3. Codable

-The new [Swift Encoders and Decoders](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md) - `Codable` - is the way to go for the majority of the apps. `Codable` was introduces in Swift 4 with a [motivation](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md#motivation) to replace old `NSCoding` APIs.
-Unlike `NSCoding` it has a first class JSON support which makes it a promising option for consuming JSON APIs. `Codable` does have a few drawbacks which you can learn more about in a separate post [**Codable: Tips and Tricks**](https://kean.github.io/post/codable-tips-and-tricks).
+The new [Swift Encoders and Decoders](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md) - `Codable` - is the way to go for the majority of the apps. `Codable` was introduced in Swift 4 with a [motivation](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md#motivation) to replace old `NSCoding` APIs.
+Unlike `NSCoding` it has first-class JSON support which makes it a promising option for consuming JSON APIs. `Codable` does have a few drawbacks which you can learn more about in a separate post [**Codable: Tips and Tricks**](https://kean.github.io/post/codable-tips-and-tricks).

-There are a lot of third-party alternatives which were in use prior to Swift 4.
-Some of them still have advantages over `Codable.`.
-There is a [great article](https://github.com/bwhiteley/JSONShootout) which gives an overview of all of the major third-party JSON libraries.
+There are a lot of third-party alternatives which were in use before Swift 4.
+Some of them still have advantages over `Codable`.
+There is a [great article](https://github.com/bwhiteley/JSONShootout) that gives an overview of all of the major third-party JSON libraries.

 ## Endpoint

 Now let's dive into the code.
-One of the questions to be answered is how to model API endpoints.

-> [Moya](https://github.com/Moya/Moya) [recommends that you model](https://gist.github.com/kean/a2461a4520969a995c62d9ee65ff7e1a) put your endpoints into an enum (but doesn't enforce this), some open source projects do the same, and Alamofire itself [suggests](https://github.com/Alamofire/Alamofire#crud--authorization) that you do the same.
-This is surprising because it doesn't seem like an optimal way to represent endpoints.
-Enums are great for representing concepts where mutual exclusivity of cases is important - `Optional`, `Result`, `Bool`.
-This is not the case with the API endpoints.
-There is no cohesion in [this code](https://gist.github.com/kean/a2461a4520969a995c62d9ee65ff7e1a).
-Instead of pulling together things that describe a single endpoint the details are scattered across the entire file.
-It's going to be unnecessary tedious to read, add new endpoint or edit existing ones.
+First, we need a way to model network requests.

-My priorities are that the endpoints should be modeled in a type-safe, declarative and concise way, and it should be easy to add, use, and change them.
+My priorities are that the endpoints should be modeled in a type-safe, declarative, and concise way.
+It should be easy to add, use, and modify them.
 In its simplest form `Endpoint` is described using `HTTP method`, `path`, `parameters`, and a way to decode the response:

 ```swift
 final class Endpoint<Response> {